heroku/kafka-packaging-scripts/README.md

     uid                  Ewen Cheslack-Postava <ewen@confluent.io>
     ssb   4096R/08EA97A4 2015-01-14
     # This will be installed in the VMs automatically.
+    #
+    # You'll also need AWS CLI and Aptly for deploying artifacts
+    $ brew install awscli aptly

     # Create VMs for the scripts to work with.
 You'll get 'rpm' and 'deb'
     # VMs.
 We just reuse the 'rpm' one for generating generic archives since